 “One-size-fits-all” policies that govern labor relations and employment rules in Pennsylvania often fail to consider adverse impacts on employers.
 The PA Chamber supports public policy that helps facilitate a fair work environment without triggering unintended consequences that hurt employers.

-In the 2019-20 session, our organization has been focused on defeating a Wolf Administration effort to greatly expand the state’s overtime eligibility rules.
-If enacted, the overtime proposal would dramatically expand -- both in the near-term and automatically going forward – the scope of employees eligible for overtime pay, or time-and-a-half for any hours worked over 40 in a week – a move that many employers have indicated they cannot afford and would force them to convert salaried employees into hourly positions so that hours can be closely monitored and overtime avoided.
-The PA Chamber has been a key stakeholder on this issue, as overtime mandates could lead to significant cost increases for businesses and damage workplace culture and morale.
+In the 2019-20 session, our organization has been strongly opposing a Wolf administration effort to greatly expand the state’s overtime eligibility rules.
+The overtime proposal, which was approved by the state’s Independent Regulatory Review Commission in January 2020, would dramatically expand -- both in the near-term and automatically going forward – the scope of employees eligible for overtime pay, or time-and-a-half for any hours worked over 40 in a week – a move that many employers have indicated they cannot afford and would force them to convert salaried employees into hourly positions so that hours can be closely monitored and overtime avoided.
+The PA Chamber has been a key stakeholder on this issue and is encouraging both chambers of the General Assembly to issue disapproval resolutions of the changes, as overtime mandates could lead to significant cost increases for businesses and damage workplace culture and morale.

 We also oppose excessive mandates and artificial wage inflators that unnecessarily increase the cost of doing business and lead to reduced hours, less hiring opportunities and, in some cases, force businesses to close their doors.